Skip to main content

 CAP hearings are conducted informally and may occur in person, via video conference, through the mail, or most commonly, by telephone.
 This is your opportunity to present your case, so be prepared.

-The matter will be heard by a Settlement Officer who will review the appropriateness of the action proposed or taken based on law, regulations, policy, and procedures after considering all of the relevant facts and circumstances.
+The matter will be heard by a Settlement Officer, who will review the appropriateness of the action proposed or taken based on law, regulations, policy, and procedures, after considering all relevant facts and circumstances.

 Remember, except in very rare situations, once a decision is made, it’s final.